KevyPorter/ColorSchemes/README.md

 # color-schemes
 A collection of color schemes I use for IntelliJ.
 All schemes are designed to be used with Java, you have been warned.
+(They aren't that fancy.)

 ### Installation
 * Mac OS X: ```~/Library/Preferences/IdeaIC*/colors/```